Retire At 55? Maybe. If You’re Up for a Challenge

 Why Retiring Later Might Be Better

 There are pearls of wisdom within each of their models.
-However, they all made major adjustments in their lives and lifestyles to retire early, and I applaud them for doing so.
-They are outliers, however.
-Most aren’t willing to make those adjustments.
+However, they all made major adjustments in their lives in order to afford to retire early.
+They are outliers.
+Most people aren’t willing to make those adjustments.

 Once you consider both the financial and the soul-searching side, when it comes to retirement, age is not the question.
 Instead of asking, “Can I retire at 55,” ask, “How can I design a life, and an eventual retirement, that will be comfortable and full of joy.”

-To learn how to lay out a step-by-step plan for your own transition into retirement, read the 5-star rated book, Control Your Retirement Destiny by retirement expert Dana Anspach, who is also Sensible Money’s Founder & CEO, and the author of this article.
+To learn how to layout a step-by-step plan for your own transition into retirement, read the 5-star rated book, Control Your Retirement Destiny.